About — The founder & the studio v1.0 · May 2026

 Shared infrastructure.

-Payments, identity, distribution, affiliate ledger — built once, reused by every product.
+Payments, identity, and shared data — built once, reused by every product.
 The boring layer underneath is the moat.

 Axis 02